How To Make Matcha Latte

 Matcha latte in a chawan bowl

-Having posted a recipe for a delicious iced matcha latte this summer, it somehow completely escaped me that I had yet to post a method for a simple, delicious hot matcha latte.
-If you follow me on Instagram, then you’ll probably notice that this matcha green tea latte has been featured in my stories over many (many!) mornings across the last three years.
+Having posted a recipe for a delicious iced matcha latte, it somehow completely escaped me that I had yet to post a method for a simple, delicious hot matcha latte.
+If you follow me on Instagram, then you’ll probably notice that this matcha latte has been featured in my stories over many (many!) mornings across the last three years.

 Now I’m finally putting fingers to keyboard to type down my method on how to make matcha lattes at home in just a few simple steps!